-- 4. When filling out the fingerprint cards, please note: - Employer and Address The University of Denver, 1999 E. Evans Ave., Denver, CO 80208 - Reason Fingerprinted If you are an unpaid practicum student your reason for fingerprinting is NCPA/VCA Volunteer and you will pay \$33.50.
-If you are doing your practicum where you work (and get paid), your reason for fingerprinting is NCPA/VCA Employee and you will pay \$39.50.
-If you recently were recently fingerprinted for a background check for another entity you will still be required to go through the process again for your program at the University of Denver. - ORI Number CONCJ5768
+- 4. Please note the following information: - Employer and Address The University of Denver, 1999 E. Evans Ave., Denver, CO 80208 - The purpose of background check/fingerprinting: NCPA/VCA Volunteer and you will pay a fee.
+If you recently were recently fingerprinted for a background check for another entity you will still be required to go through the process again for your program at the University of Denver.